akash-network/awesome-akash/juno/README.md

 ## Deploy Starknet node on Akash

 1. Install [Keplr](https://chrome.google.com/webstore/detail/keplr/dmkamcknogkgcdfhhbddcghachkejeap) wallet as a browser extension
-2. Fund your wallet with at least 5 ACT.
-How to get ACT?
+2. Fund your wallet with at least 5 AKT.
+How to get AKT?
 Read at https://akash.network/token
 3. Open [Akash Console](https://console.akash.network/) and connect your Keplr wallet
 5. Create a certificate
 3. Create deployment